All of your personal questions regarding birth control and sexual health answered here.

 What are the chances I’m infertile?

-What about women who have unprotected sex and do not get pregnant?
+What about people who have unprotected sex and do not get pregnant?

 Can I use a menstrual cup with an IUD?